typeplate/typeplate.github.io/README.md

 <img src="https://raw.github.com/paulirish/browser-logos/master/all-desktop.png" alt="" width="375">

 ## File Size
 Not much goin on here in terms of bulk.
-As you can see, Typeplate is just a measely 2.806 kb when compressed.
+As you can see, Typeplate is just a measely 3kb when compressed.
 That's really, really small.

 - Raw ``.scss`` = **17kb**
 - Compressed ``.css`` = **3kb**